-- There are not known legislative events, which were the genesis of agricultural extension in Nepal and India.
-In Nepal, the interest of aristocratic society Rana Regime for improved livestock (dairy cows, horses), clover grass, and tea, led to the establishment of an agriculture office in 1921.
-However, the need for an agricultural extension system as an - approach to deliver educational programs nationwide was only noted after 1951 [6,7].
-Today, each district has an agricultural extension office. - In India, a central department of agriculture was established after the 1866 Orissa famine.
+There are not known legislative events, which were the genesis of agricultural extension in Nepal and India.
+In Nepal, the interest of aristocratic society - Rana Regime - for improved livestock (dairy cows, horses), clover grass, and tea, led to the establishment of an agriculture office in 1921.
+However, the need for an agricultural extension system as an approach to deliver educational programs nationwide was only noted after 1951 [6,7].
+Today, each district has an agricultural extension office.

+In India, a central department of agriculture was established after the 1866 Orissa famine.
 In 1905, the government of India passed a legislative order to have an agriculture director in each state to advise farmers for better agriculture [8].
 As a planned effort during the early post-independence period, India began a community development program in 1952, followed by the national extension service in 1953 [9].
 These programs were able to educate farmers to take up improved methods of farming across the country [10].
 Today, each district has a department of agricultural extension.

-- Agricultural extension programs in Nepal and India are primarily funded by the national and state governments.
+Agricultural extension programs in Nepal and India are primarily funded by the national and state governments.
 To enhance the effectiveness of governments' regular extension programs, international donor supported projects are often also implemented.
 Therefore, donors' influence in developing extension approaches and policies is important in these countries [11,12].
-[13] stated that it is mainly through the influence of donors that the agricultural extension work has been understood in terms of philosophy and framework in - agricultural extension work has been understood in terms of philosophy and framework in the philosophy and framework in the philosophy and terms of philos - Roots of the U.S. agricultural extension go back to the 1862 Morrill Act and the creation of the land-grant university system to 'educate citizens in practical agriculture'.
-The outreach mission of the land-grant institution was further expanded by the passage of the Smith-Lever Act of 1914, which created the Cooperative Extension Service (CES) manifest through the land-grant university in every state.
-The mission of the CES is to 'take educational resources of the university to the people where they live' [14].
-Today, the U.S. agricultural extension in each state continues to be managed by land-grant universities. - 91 Agricultural extension in the U.S. is supported by public tax dollars and the extension 92 audience through formal needs assessment and informal feedback has some influence on 93 the decisions for type of research information and extension services needed.
-The Federal, 94 state, and local (county) governments jointly fund the U.S. Cooperative Extension Service.
-95 This decentralized extension system has an extension office in nearly every county within 96 each state.
-Although the systems across the U.S. vary, generally the local government 97 provides about one-third of the funding and the other two-third of the funding in extension 98 systems around the country comes through state and federal contributions.
+[13] stated that it is mainly through the influence of donors that the agricultural extension work has been understood in terms of philosophy and framework in emerging countries.

+87 Roots of the U.S. agricultural extension go back to the 1862 Morrill Act and the creation of 88 the land-grant university system to 'educate citizens in practical agriculture'.
+The outreach 89 mission of the land-grant institution was further expanded by the passage of the Smith-Lever 90 Act of 1914, which created the Cooperative Extension Service (CES) manifest through the 91 land-grant university in every state.
+The mission of the CES is to 'take educational resources 92 of the university to the people where they live' [14].
+Today, the U.S. agricultural extension in 93 each state continues to be managed by land-grant universities.

+94 Agricultural extension in the U.S. is supported by public tax dollars and the extension 95 audience through formal needs assessment and informal feedback has some influence on 96 the decisions for type of research information and extension services needed.
+The Federal, 97 state, and local (county) governments jointly fund the U.S. Cooperative Extension Service.
+98 This decentralized extension system has an extension office in nearly every county within each state.
+Although the systems across the U.S. vary, generally the local government 99 100 provides about one-third of the funding and the other two-third of the funding in extension 101 systems around the country comes through state and federal contributions.

-99 4.2 Objective 2: Models of agricultural extension and program delivery mechanism.
+102 4.2 Objective 2: Models of agricultural extension and program delivery mechanism.